 I've been a Lightroom user for years.
 It's a tried and true professional system for processing RAW files, and it's never really let me down.
+In fact, it's the reason I created all Mastin's Lightroom Presets for film photographers.
 However, I've been really diving into Capture One recently, and I have to say that it's made my head turn.

 While I'm not necessarily advocating for current Lightroom users to switch their platform, I do think that Capture One is worth a look—even just for curiosity.

 The Layers Capture One tool is truly is a game-changer!